uiFramer/hugo-theme-nightfall/exampleSite/content/about.md

 +++
 title = "About"
 description = "I am a software engineer with extensive experience in software development.
-I specialize in Python, JavaScript, and PHP.
-"
-date = "2025-03-23"
-aliases = ["about-us", "about-hugo", "contact"] author = "Hugo Authors"
+I specialize in Python, JavaScript and PHP." date = "2025-03-23" aliases = ["about-us", "about-hugo", "contact"] author = "Hugo Authors"